Ploxly/Recipe/design.md

     ## myprogram <Action> [args]

-Homework: 08/05/2019
+Homework: 08/28/2019
-1) Commit current code to your github repository.
-2) Finish the create function and put it up for code review.
+# Commit what you have to the pull request and and wait for approval before merging it to master
-    * Finish the create function
+# Finish the Create and List Recipe functions make the list recipe function pretty.
-    * Make another branch
-    * and then push that branch to github
-    * open a pull request